Bullis School

-Bullis School is an independent, co-educational college preparatory day school for grades K-12.
+Bullis School is a private, co-educational college preparatory day school for grades K-12.
 The school is located in Potomac, Maryland, a suburb of Washington, D.C.

 History

-Bullis was founded in Washington D.C. in 1930 by Commander William Francis Bullis as a preparatory school for the United States Naval Academy and the United States Military Academy at West Point, New York.
-The school moved in 1934 to Silver Spring, Maryland, and began its four-year college preparatory program.
-Between 1964 and 1969, the school moved to its current location in Potomac, Maryland, and in 1981, became co-educational.
+Bullis School was founded in Washington D.C. in 1930 by Commander William Francis Bullis as a preparatory school for the United States Naval Academy and the United States Military Academy at West Point, New York.
+The school moved in 1935 to Silver Spring, Maryland, and began its four-year college preparatory program.
+Between 1964 and 1971, the school moved to its current location in Potomac, Maryland, and in 1981, became a co-educational institution.